samuelmat/DSPS_sMatylewicz/HW5/README.md

 Theo, Cat, and Melvin met separately during the same time and we all communicated through GroupMe for the more difficult parts.

-We all worked together to get eachother caught up on Monday.
+We all worked together to get eachother caught up on Monday and Tuesday.

+Extensive conversations were had over GroupMe to help eachother finish up the last part of Homework and Lab.